 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 The standard of public medical facilities in Hungary's large cities is reasonable.
-In rural and border regions, however, facilities can be limited.
+Some doctors speak English, but it is not widely spoken by other hospital staff.
+In rural and border regions facilities can be limited.
 Private medical facilities are well equipped and meet international accreditation standards but are very expensive.
 Private hospitals often insist on confirmation of insurance cover or guarantee of payment before admitting patients.
 Doctors and public hospitals usually expect immediate cash payment for services.

 Travel in forested areas brings the risk of exposure to tick-borne encephalitis.
 Ticks are very common in country areas and are active from spring to autumn.